-Our four chats with, David Kam, Amy Phung, Viv Yau and Anna Chan shared their career pathway from education to their current roles and with plenty of squiggly career paths and pivots we had a variety of career experiences and loads of great insight and tips – all of which you can view at our YouTube channel.
+Our four chats with, David Kam, Amy Phung, Viv Yau, and Anna Chan explored their career pathways from education to their current roles.
+With plenty of squiggly career paths and pivots, we had a variety of career experiences and loads of great insight and tips – all of which you can view on our YouTube channel.

 What a line up we had! ⚡️

-David Kam is a Malaysian-born, London-based creative, movement artist and speaker, who’s work centres around wellness, with specific interests in play culture, joyful activism and embodied placemaking.
-David also run’s KindRedPacket, a grassroots movement to uplift the East and Southeast Asian (ESEA) community through story, spirit and service.
+David Kam is a Malaysian-born, London-based creative, movement artist and speaker, whose work centres around wellness, with specific interests in play culture, joyful activism and embodied placemaking.
+David also runs KindRedPacket, a grassroots movement to uplift the East and Southeast Asian (ESEA) community through story, spirit and service.

-Amy Phung is a graphic designer, illustrator and writer.
-In 2020, she co-founded Britain’s East and South East Asian Network after leading a campaign to stop news media using images of ESEA people in their COVID-19 reporting unnecessarily.
+Amy Phung is a graphic designer, illustrator, and writer.
+In 2020, she co-founded Britain’s East and South East Asian Network after leading a campaign to stop news media unnecessarily using images of ESEA people in their COVID-19 reporting.
 This also instigated the first ever anti-ESEA racism Parliamentary debate led by Sarah Owen MP in October 2020.

-Viv Yau, the Founder & Director of Bee Influence where she aims to ensure ethical and inclusive influencer marketing campaigns for her clients.
-She also co-founded besea.n with five other ESEA women
+Viv Yau, the Founder & Director of Bee Influence which aims to ensure ethical and inclusive influencer marketing campaigns for her clients.
+She also co-founded besea.n with five other ESEA women.

 Anna Chan, a 2nd generation British Born Chinese woman originally from the North West of England, who is the Founder and Director of Asian Leadership Collective, a social enterprise with a mission to amplify ESEA leadership within the workplace.

 Hannah has always balanced her creative and business interests leading from A-levels in art and business studies to a Design Management degree.
-While completing her final year at uni Hannah started working in an agency side continuing to with freelance marketing work while doing an MSC in Marketing.
+During her final year at university, Hannah started working in an agency side continuing freelance marketing work and completing her MSC in Marketing.

 “Freelancing straight out of uni made me realise how little equipped I was to deal with the commercial world so I quit consume version 1 at 22 and got a job in-house marketing.”

-Finally Consume Comms was rebooted back in 2016 working across tech business to build community.
+Finally, Consume Comms was rebooted back in 2016 working across tech businesses to help build communities.

-“The cornerstone to my career has always been finding the right network and community, running alongside my work and business I’ve always been involved in community projects from Glug, to now BIMA and most recently finding the ESEA community.”
+“The cornerstone of my career has always been finding the right network and community, running alongside my work and business I’ve always been involved in community projects from Glug, and now to BIMA, and most recently finding the ESEA community.”

 ⚡️Top career tip!